jaguardado123/3326-lab-21/README.md

 When inheriting attributes and methods from other classes it's inevitable to run into a situation where an member with the same name is inherited.

-When a class has access to multiple members with the same name (identifier), this is known as **polymorphism**.
+When a class has access to multiple members with the same name (identifier), this is known as **Polymorphism**.

 **For Example:**
 ```java